aai-institute/practical-ai-act/docs/readers-guide.md

 If you're from a technical or engineering background, you might start with [Engineering Practice](engineering-practice/index.md).
 If you're approaching from a legal, regulatory, or policy perspective, [AI Act Conformity](conformity/index.md) may be the best starting point.
 If you prefer to see things in context first, the [Showcase](showcase/index.md) offers a concrete example that ties the other sections together.

+## On the iterative nature of this document

+As the legislation and standardization around artificial intelligence in the European Union still evolve, this showcase is subject to changes based on different types of developments.
+These can include, but are not limited to:

+1. Community feedback, like corrections and additions of missing content,
+2. Changes and updates to standards on artificial intelligence, such as through CEN-CENELEC (see below),
+3. Changes to the technology stack used in the example high-risk AI system.

+Providers of high-risk AI systems specifically may also consider the following note on the future availability of EU harmonized standards.

+!!! note

+    Providers of high-risk AI systems must build their systems according to the rules in Chapter III, Section 2 of the AI Act as discussed in the [AI Act Conformity](conformity/index.md) section of this website.

+    To benefit from a presumption of conformity with these rules, providers must apply harmonized standards in their design and implementation process.
+    These standards are due to be published by CEN-CENELEC between late 2025 and early 2026.

+    Please refer to the [CEN-CENELEC JTC 21 website](https://standards.cencenelec.eu/dyn/www/f?p=205:22:0::::FSP_ORG_ID,FSP_LANG_ID:2916257,25&cs=1827B89DA69577BF3631EE2B6070F207D) for up-to-date information.

 ## Navigation

 A key goal of this project is making connections between AI Act requirements and engineering best practices explicit.